Carbet Falls Facts

 - Regardless of which term or language one uses to refer to it, it’s a magnificent sight to behold.
 Its great beauty also now makes it one of the leading tourist attractions of the region.
 In fact, an average of 400,000 people visit the wonder of Nature each year.

-- How long this incredible flow of water had been known to the local Indigenous Peoples presently remains a mystery.
+- How long this incredible flow of water had been known to the local Indigenous Peoples presently remains a mystery to science.
 Archaeological evidence, though, indicates that the first settlers arrived from the Americas as far back as perhaps 3,000 BC.

 - The site holds a respectable place in the history of modern exploration, however.
 That’s because the famous explorer Christopher Columbus became the first known European to view its splendor.
 This occurred on November 4, 1493, as he entered its area.